kaidez/kaidez.github.io/_drafts/2018-01-05-temperature-average-filter-array.md

 }
 </code></pre>

-Using loops inside of loops isn't the performance headache it was years go as browser technology has gotten better.
+Using inner loops isn't the performance headache it was years ago as browser technology has gotten better.
 But refactoring the inner loop out, like I did here, is pretty cool.